ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-featured-contacts.md

     it may be helpful to use the Filter options, located above the column headings, to limit which items display.
 - **Table Headings** Show or hide the list table Headings.
-- **Position**.
-Show or hide a Position column in the list of Contacts.
+- **Position** Show or hide a Position column in the list of Contacts.
 - **Email** Show or hide the Email display.
 - **Phone** Show or hide the Phone display.
 - **Mobile** Show or hide the Mobile display.